-Cats that twitch their tail during a nap may be doing so as a sign of contentment or associated with dreaming.
+Cats that twitch their tail during a nap may be doing so as a sign of contentment or they are dreaming.

-What Other Things Is Your Cats Tail Telling You?
+What Other Things Does Your Cat’s Tail Tell You?

 If your cat’s tail resembles a question mark when they greet you, this is another friendly communication gesture.

-A cat holding their tail low to their body can reflect anxiety, fear, or stress.
+A cat holding their tail low to their body reflects anxiety, fear, or stress.